Install mailmaster via distrobox on other Linux distributions

 Export the app

-And finally, we use distrobox-export
+And finally, we use distrobox-export to export our app

 to host: